 Step 2: Wipe Away Your Makeup

-Next, take your Micellar Makeup Remover Wipe to gently remove your makeup and the oil.
+Next, take your Micellar Makeup Remover Wipes to gently remove your makeup and the oil.

 Step 3: Cleanse & Tone